MastodonC/witan.models.demography/doc/intro.md

 1) Fertility

-The standard methodology for birth projections relies on applying age-specific fertility rates (ASFR) to the female population and split the estimated births into male and female using a standard ratio.
+The standard methodology for birth projections relies on applying age-specific fertility rates (ASFR) to the female population and splitting the estimated births into male and female using a standard ratio.

 * Historic data on births by mother's age